 Self-portrait (1784) by Angelica Kauffmann; Angelica Kauffmann, Public domain, via Wikimedia Commons

-Marie Ellenrieder was a well-known female artist from the Romantic era.
-Born to a family of painters in Constance, she apprenticed with Joseph Einsle, a miniature painter.
-After her apprenticeship, Ellenrieder became the first female artist in the Academy of Fine Arts in Munich.
-After studying, Ellenrieder painted several royal portraits, becoming one of the most popular artists of her time, despite her gender.
+Marie Ellenrieder was a well-known female artist from the Baroque era, who was born into a family of painters in Konstanz, Germany.
+Ellenrieder apprenticed under Joseph Einsle, a miniature painter, and later attended the Academy of Fine Arts in Munich as the first female painter in the school.
+After her studies, Ellenrieder created several royal portraits, which earned her the reputation as one of the most popular female artists of her time.

-As a woman, Ellenreider had a good reputation during her life, receiving the Patriotic Order of Merit from the Grand Duke Ludwig and the Golden Medal for Art from the Baden Art Association.
-Despite her success, her male colleagues did not take her seriously.
+Among Ellenreider’s top achievements were the Patriotic Order of Merit from the Grand Duke Ludwig and the Golden Medal for Art from the Baden Art Association.
+Despite her success, her male colleagues did not take her art or her role in the industry seriously.

-As she got older, Ellenreider began to paint religious art exclusively.
-She is well-known for painting the St. Stephan church in Karlsruhe and the high altarpiece in the St. Bartholomew church in Offenburg.
+As she got older, Ellenreider began to paint religious art almost exclusively.
+Among her most famous works include paintings at the such as the St. Stephan Church in Karlsruhe and an altarpiece at the St. Bartholomew Church in Offenburg.

 Self-portrait (1819) by Marie Ellenrieder; Marie Ellenrieder, Public domain, via Wikimedia Commons

-In 1829, Ellenrieder was appointed the court painter for Grand Duke Ludwig.
-She was commissioned to paint the portrait of the family of Grand Duchess Sophie and her children, over two years.
-Ellenrieder also painted two large religious pieces for Queen Victoria of England, which confirmed her position as one of the most famous female painters of her time.
+By 1829, Ellenrieder was appointed as a court painter for the Grand Duke, Ludwig, and was commissioned to paint a family portrait for the Grand Duchess Sophie and her children, which engaged her for more than two years at court.
+Ellenrieder also painted two large religious pieces for Queen Victoria of England, which cemented her position as one of the most famous and well-respected female painters of her time.

 Painting of Rosa Bonheur by Anna Elizabeth Klumpke, 1898; Anna Elizabeth Klumpke, Public domain, via Wikimedia Commons